 That’s not an opinion – it’s a fact.
 The more a person remembers you and your product or service, the more likely they are to purchase what you’re offering.
 According to Forbes when it comes to product business videos, 64% of customers are more likely to purchase a product online after viewing a video about it.

 A Closer Look at Business Video Storytelling

-A standard marketing video often shows the product, has a voice over narrating what the viewer is watching and places facts and figures on screen.
-Or it simply shows a lot of visuals with type that is hard to follow.
+A standard marketing video often shows the product, has a voice-over narrating what the viewer is watching, and places facts and figures on-screen.
+Or it simply shows a lot of visuals with a type that is hard to follow.

 Here’s an example of a video like that.
 Notice that the video didn’t do its job promoting the brand, and didn’t use storytelling in any way.
 In fact, it could be considered boring since there’s no real emotional or psychological connection being made with the viewer: